-The Independent Testing Assessment Program (ITAP) was established by the National Institutes of Health (NIH) Rapid Acceleration of Diagnostics (RADxSM) initiative to facilitate the availability of over-the-counter (OTC) COVID-19 tests to the public.
+The Independent Testing Assessment Program (ITAP) was established by the National Institutes of Health (NIH) Rapid Acceleration of Diagnostics (RADxSM) initiative to provide support for Food and Drug Administration (FDA) authorization of novel, over-the-counter (OTC) COVID-19 tests, thereby increasing their availability to the public.
 CareEvolution’s MyDataHelps™ digital clinical trial and research platform is used throughout the University of Massachusetts (UMass) Chan Medical School’s Digital ITAP studies for recruiting and screening potential participants, electronic consent (eConsent), collecting electronic patient-reported outcomes (ePROs), automating participant adherence notifications, and returning results through participant dashboards.
 As an easy-to-configure platform, MyDataHelps enabled a 2-week lead time from protocol approval to study launch.

 Participants are only eligible to join Digital ITAP if they have not tested positive for COVID within the last 30 days, are accessible for FedEx shipments, are willing and able to schedule a FedEx pick-up or access a drop-off location, and reside within the 48 contiguous United States minus Arizona.
 Beyond eligibility, Digital ITAP participants are enrolled based on the following characteristics:

 - Symptom status – both symptomatic and asymptomatic participants are enrolled, with symptomatic participants receiving priority to ensure necessary numbers of PCR positivity

 - Days since symptom onset – participants must be within one week of symptom onset

 - Specific symptoms – participants experiencing fever, cough, new loss of taste or smell, congestion, sore throat, or runny nose will receive priority enrollment

 Data collection/assessment measures & methods